MikeJamesWhite/MalCADe/README.md

-# Malseg
+# MalCADe
-UCT Honours Project: investigate various approaches to automated malaria diagnosis using high resolution microscopic images of blood smears.
+UCT Honours Project: investigate computer vision and supervised learning for computer aided detection of malaria in blood cell images.